Turkey–United States relations: 1999 Clinton visit

-President Bill Clinton visited Ankara, İzmit, Ephesus, and Istanbul November 15–19, 1999.
-It was a State visit where he also attended the Organization for Security and Cooperation's Europe Summit meeting.
+President Bill Clinton visited Ankara, İzmit, Ephesus and Istanbul on November 15–19, 1999.
+It was an official state visit during which he also attended the Organization for Security and Cooperation in Europe's (OSCE) summit meeting.

 2009 Obama visit

 Relations between Turkey and the United States markedly improved during the Obama administration's first term, but the two countries were nevertheless unable to reach their ambitious goals.
 Obama made his first official visit to Turkey at Ankara and Istanbul April 6–7, 2009.
 There US critics who claimed that Turkey should not be rewarded by an early presidential visit as its government had been systematically reorienting foreign policy onto an Islamist axis.
-Former U.S. Ambassador to Turkey Mark Parris remarked: “Whatever the merits of this argument, the Obama administration, by scheduling the visit, have decisively rejected it.”
+Former U.S. Ambassador to Turkey Mark Parris remarked: "Whatever the merits of this argument, the Obama administration, by scheduling the visit, have decisively rejected it."

-During his visit, Obama urged Turkey to come to terms with its past and resolve its Armenian issues.
-During the 2008 US presidential election, he had criticized former US President George W. Bush for his failure to take a stance and stated that the "Armenian genocide is not an allegation, a personal opinion, or a point of view, but rather a widely documented fact supported by an overwhelming body of historical evidence".
-He responded positively to an announcement from sources in Ankara and Yerevan that a deal to reopen the border between the two states and exchange diplomatic personnel would happen, and indicated that although his own personal views on the subject remained unchanged, to avoid derailing this diplomatic progress, he would from using the word "genocide" in his upcoming April 24 speech on the question.

-Turkish President Gül later referred to the visit as “evidence of a vital partnership between Turkey and the US,” whilst Turkish Foreign Minister Ahmet Davutoğlu pointed out that they were "changing the psychological atmosphere” of what was before “seen as a military relationship”.
-Obama clarified: “We are not solely strategic partners, we are also model partners.”
-With this change in terminology, “The President wanted to stress the uniqueness of this relationship.
-This is not an ordinary relationship, it's a prototype and unique relationship.”
-A US House Committee on Foreign Affairs hearing, The United States and Turkey: A Model Partnership, chaired by Head of the Subcommittee on Europe Robert Wexler was convened after “the historic visit that Obama paid to Turkey”, and concluded that "this cooperation is vital for both of the two states in an environment in which we face serious security issues in Afghanistan, Iraq, Iran, the Balkans, Black Sea, Caucuses and the Middle East, besides a global financial crisis”.
+Turkish President Gül later referred to the visit as "evidence of a vital partnership between Turkey and the US," whilst Turkish Foreign Minister Ahmet Davutoğlu pointed out that they were "changing the psychological atmosphere" of what was before "seen as a military relationship".
+Obama clarified: "We are not solely strategic partners, we are also model partners."
+With this change in terminology, "The President wanted to stress the uniqueness of this relationship.
+This is not an ordinary relationship, it's a prototype and unique relationship."
+A US House Committee on Foreign Affairs hearing, The United States and Turkey: A Model Partnership, chaired by Head of the Subcommittee on Europe Robert Wexler was convened after "the historic visit that Obama paid to Turkey", and concluded that "this cooperation is vital for both of the two states in an environment in which we face serious security issues in Afghanistan, Iraq, Iran, the Balkans, Black Sea, Caucuses and the Middle East, besides a global financial crisis".